wjzhengsh/blockchain/howto/ibp-console-create-app.md

 Applications are able to submit transactions only to the smart contracts that have been instantiated on channels.
 As a result, the information you need to connect to interact with a smart contract can be found in the list of instantiated smart contracts in your console.
 This means you must have already installed and instantiated your smart contract.

+The connection profile downloaded from the {{site.data.keyword.blockchainfull_notm}} Platform console can only be used to connect to your network using the Node.js (JavaScript and TypeScript) and Java Fabric SDKs.
+{: note}

 The Hyperledger Fabric [Transaction Flow ![External link icon](../images/external_link.svg "External link icon")]( https://hyperledger-fabric.readthedocs.io/en/release-1.4/txflow.html "Transaction Flow"){:new_window} spans multiple components, with the client applications collecting endorsements from peers and sending endorsed transactions to the ordering service.
 The connection profile provides your application with the endpoints of the peers and ordering nodes it needs to submit a transaction.
 It also contains information about your organization, such your Certificate Authorities and your MSP ID.
 The Fabric SDKs can read the connection profile directly, without you having to write code that manages the transaction and endorsement flow.

 In order to take advantage of service the [Service Discovery ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html "Service discovery") feature of Hyperledger Fabric, you must configure anchor peers.
 Service discovery allows your application to learn which peers on the channel outside your organization need to endorse a transaction.
 Without service discovery, you will need to get the endpoint information of these peers out of band from other organizations and add them to your connection profile.
 For more information about how to configure anchor peers, see step three of the [private data topic](/docs/services/blockchain/howto/ibp-console-smart-contracts.html#ibp-console-smart-contracts-private-data) in the Deploy a smart contract tutorial.